Jaakko17/Space-Shooter-Game/README.md

 4. Run the game:

 ## Credits
-- **Developed by**: Jaakko17
+- **Developed by**: Jaakko Saarinen
 - **Assets**: Included in the repository (custom images and sounds).

 ## License
 This project is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it, but please give credit to the original author (Jaakko17).
+Feel free to use, modify, and distribute it, but please give credit to the original author (Jaakko Saarinen).